dasch-swiss/dsp-api/docs/05-internals/design/api-v1/how-to-add-a-route.md

 Give your responder a `receive(msg: YourCustomType)` method that handles each of your request message types by generating a `Future` containing a response message.

-See @ref:[Triplestore Access](../principles/design-overview.md#triplestore-access) for details of how to access the triplestore in your responder.
+See [Triplestore Access](../principles/design-overview.md#triplestore-access) for details of how to access the triplestore in your responder.

 Add the path of your responder to the `org.knora.webapi.responders` package object,